cspengl/conmake/README.md

 ## Contributing

 I am happy about any kind of feedback, feature or improvement ideas you have.
-If you want to contribute please follow the very common workflow:
+If you want to contribute please follow the very common (gitflow) workflow:

   1. Fork the project
   2. Implement your ideas/changes